GuLinux/AstroPhoto-Plus-Desktop/README.md

  - Move the file wherever you prefer
  - Right click on the AppImage file and, depending on your desktop environment, mark it as executable.
 If you prefer using a shell, just use `chmod a+x AstroPhoto_Plus_Desktop*.AppImage`.
  - Now just click or double click the file to launch the application.

+### Windows

+ - Download one of the Setup `exe` files from the [releases](https://github.com/GuLinux/AstroPhoto-Plus-Desktop/releases) page.
+ - Double click the installer
+ - Just follow the installer instructions.
+The installer will setup an icon in your Windows menu.
+ - Launch _AstroPhoto Plus Desktop_.
+If the Windows firewall asks you about app network permissions, please allow everything.